 Tables 7 and 8 show how responses to pressure vary by gender, experience, and historical rivalry frequency.
 Male lifters respond more strongly to both lower- and higher-ranked rivals (0.104 and 0.455, respectively) than female lifters (0.068 and 0.257), particularly under upward pressure.
-More experienced lifters are more responsive to higher-ranked rivals (0.031-0.032), reinforcing the role of competitive cues accumulated through experience.
-A higher historical rivalry frequency, defined as the number of prior encounters with a rival, is associated with greater responsiveness (0.100
+More experienced lifters are more responsive to higher-ranked rivals, highlighting the role of accumulated competitive cues.
+A higher historical rivalry frequency-defined as the number of prior encounters with a rival-is associated with greater responsiveness, suggesting that familiarity influences attempt selection.
+These trends indicate that male, experienced lifters facing well-known rivals take greater risks.